codurance/site/_posts/2016-05-06-code-smells-part-II.md

 #### Temporary Field

-This case occurs when we are calculating some big algorithm that needs several input variables.
-Creating these fields in the class has no value most of the times because they are just used for this specific calculation.
+This case occurs when we are calculating a big algorithm that needs several input variables.
+Creating these fields in the class has no value most of the time because they are just used for this specific calculation.
 And this can be dangerous too because you have to be sure you reinitialize them before you start the next computation.

 Here the best refactoring technique is to use **_Replace Method with Method Object_**, which will extract the method into a separate class.
 Then you can split the method into several methods within the same class.

 #### Refused Bequest

 This code smell is a little tricky to detect because this happens when a subclass doesn't use all the behaviours of its parent class.
-So it's as if the subclass "refuses" some behaviours("bequest") of its parent class.
+So it's as if the subclass "refuses" some behaviours ("bequest") of its parent class.

 In this case, if it makes no sense to continue to use inheritance, the best refactoring technique is to change to **_Delegation_**: we can get rid of the inheritance by creating a field of the parent's classes type in our subclass.
 This way every time you need the methods from the parent class you just delegate them to this new object.